SimonTanner/CV/README.md

 ### Ideation

 One of my biggest strengths is being able to generate great ideas.
-Whilst studying software development at Maker's Academy I received feedback from my cohort on numerous occasions and one thing that was reiterated was my ability to come up with really good ideas.
+Whilst at Maker's, I received feedback from my cohort on numerous occasions and one thing that was reiterated was my ability to come up with really good ideas.

 Our final group project had a very simple brief: design a charity related app for iphone.
 On our 1st team meeting I suggested the idea of creating an app which would help raise awareness/educate users about the importance of bees to our environment and help them get involved with charities to find out how they could help.
 Everyone loved the idea so much that we didn't even discuss any alternatives - https://github.com/SimonTanner/Beehave.